rsaravind2007-crypto/Flight-Map-Explorer-MariaDB/README.md

 - Use the spatial_GIS_network.py code and update the connection credentials to your SkySQL database.
 - Deploy the Streamlit app via Streamlit Cloud for online access.
 ---
+### I have deployed the project using SkySQL’s free tier.
+The website is currently working fine as of October 30, 2025, but I am not certain whether it will remain active during the evaluation period.
+### website link :

 ## Author : ARAVIND R S